chalatz/tours/pages/tours/guided/jewish.md

 You will make a brief stop at a **traditional pottery workshop** on the way to Lindos.
 This is your chance to watch the potter work at his wheel to make his wonderful pieces of art. <u>Guided Tour</u> (Stop Visit Photos)

 The drive across the coast will give provide you with an impressive vantage point of the **Acropolis of Lindos**, revealing the white village located in a picturesque bay below.
-Your journey will continue to **St. Paul's Bay** to the south of Lindos, bringing into view the famous cave where the film **"The Guns of Navarone"** was filmed.
-Guided Tour (Stop Photos).
+Your journey will continue to **St. Paul's Bay** to the south of Lindos, bringing into view the famous cave where the film **"The Guns of Navarone"** was filmed. <u>Guided Tour</u> (Stop Photos).

 As you enter **Lindos Village**, your <u>Guided Walking Tour</u> will start.
 You will make our way up the narrow cobblestone pathway leading to the summit of the Acropolis of Lindos, which will provide you with a beautiful view of the remains of past civilizations.
 (Stop Visit Photos)